MirArfan/OOP--Object-Oriented-Programming-/01_OOP/01_Class-and-Object.md

 <br>

 ###  What is an Object?
 An object is an **instance** of a class.

+It represents a real-world entity and contains:

+- State (data/attributes)

+- Behavior (methods/functions)

+Objects allow you to model real-world things in code.

 It is created based on the structure defined by the class and holds real values in its fields.
 Using an object, we can access the class’s methods and properties.

->Object হলো class-এর একটি বাস্তব রূপ (instance)। class কেবল ধারণা দেয়, কিন্তু object সেই ধারণার ভিত্তিতে তৈরি একটি আসল বস্তু। আমরা class থেকে যত খুশি ততগুলো object তৈরি করতে পারি।

 For example, using the Student class: